SaladDais/SickJoke/README.md

 ### Manager Script

-* Handles all inbound events (touch, listen, etc) and queues to send to the interpreter
+* Handles all inbound events (touch, listen, etc) and queues them to send to the interpreter
 * Reads code sections from the code notecard and feeds them to the interpreter as needed
 * Knows what event handlers live where in the code notecard
 * Maintains a cache of recently-read sections to speed up jumps around the script